tpham393/EC601_MiniProject3/README.md

 # EC601_MiniProject3
+Disclaimer: Algorithm code was modified/updated from previous code I had already written.
+Code for rendering and testing the OpenAi Gym environment is newly written.

 ## Technology Requirements
 To run the code contained in this repo, you will need to install the following: